ivanstgo/ATmega328P-SDK/README.md

 # ATmega328P-SDK

-This repository contains a set of drivers written in C language to use the different ATmega328P peripherals.
+Collection of drivers written in C language to use the ATmega328P peripherals.

 ## Project structure